114 – Emergency Management, Homeland Security Operations, & All-Hazard Plans

 f.
 Specialized team and equipment needs.

-5. The Finance and Human Engagement and Resource Division (H.E.A.R.D.) or designee will be responsible for the finance and administration function consisting of the following:
+5. The Finance and Human Resource Division (HR) or designee will be responsible for the finance and administration function consisting of the following:

 a.
 Recording personnel time,

 c.
 Recording expenses,

 d.
 Documenting injuries and liability issues, and